VCityTeam/UD-Graph/XSLT_Transformations/XSD-to-OWL/Readme.md

 ## XSL Transformation results
-This folder contains sample data used to test the XSD2OWL.xsl stylesheet and its resulting transformation.
+This folder contains sample data used to test the XSD2RDF.xsl stylesheet and its resulting transformation.

-Testing is done using [Saxon-HE](http://saxon.sourceforge.net/)
+Testing is done using the [Saxon-HE](http://saxon.sourceforge.net/) XSLT processor

-### XSD2OWL
+### XSD2RDF
-XSD2OWL is an XSLT stylesheet to transform XML Schema files into OWL/RDF format.
+XSD2RDF is an XSLT stylesheet to transform XML Schema files into OWL/RDF format.
 This stylesheet is based on the transformation patterns proposed by Ivan Bedini, Christopher Matheus, Peter F. Patel-Schneider , Aidan Boran, and Benjamin Nguyen in their article _Transforming XML Schema to OWL Using Patterns_.

 ### preXSLT
 This is an optional process in the current pipeline.
 If given an xml schema with `include` statements, a composite xsd will be created with included schema.
 The output will have the original filename appended to 'composite' and the file will be written to the Schema folder.